omegaab04/omegaab04/README.md

 Greetings.
 My name is Adam.
-I don't even like coding.
-I just like quant finance.
-But I'm no expert.
+I like to code for Quant Finance.
 I'm currently working on a few trading strategies here and there.
 Oh yeah.
 I love learning too.
 Maths and History, specifically.
 Currently reading "The man who solved the market."